What's Happening in the World of Personal Finance?

 With the interest rate cycle at a turning point caution is required with fixed interest and many available funds are showing a preference for credit risk rather than interest rate risk.
 There are several equity funds that provide income comparable with and in excess of that offered by fixed interest funds at this time.

-The ISA allowance has been increased form £15,240 to £20,000 for tax year 2017/18, which is a welcome boost and provides a great opportunity to boost tax efficient savings.
+The ISA allowance remains unchanged at £20,000 for 2018/19 and provides a great opportunity to boost tax efficient savings.
 The restriction on the amount held within the cash component has been removed completely and there is also the ability to withdraw funds contributed in the current tax and replace them in the same tax year, giving greater flexibility.
 The move to allow ISA allowances to be transferred to a surviving spouse is also available to help mitigate tax.